Dylan-Liew/definitely-not-java/docs/05-infohiding.md

 | Outside class | No | Yes |

 ## Constructors
-- Behavior of a constructor
+- Behavior of a constructor:
-    - Allocate memory for all fields and assign the reference to `this`.
+    - Allocate memory for all fields and assign the reference to `this`
-    - Invoke the constructor function and passing the keyword `this` implicitly.
+    - Invoke the constructor function, passing the keyword `this` implicitly
-    - Once the constructor is done, return the reference pointed to by `this` back.
+    - Once the constructor is done, return the reference pointed to by `this`
 - Special methods for clients to initialize objects
 - Same name as class
 - No return type